-If you have an iTunes 12.8 or greater.or the running TVOS 11.4 or greater they can also act as an AirPlay 2 endpoint.
+If you have an iTunes 12.8 or greater.or the running TVOS 11.4 or greater, it can also act as an AirPlay 2 endpoint.
 Additionally, In order to control multiple speakers/devices via your Mac or PC you'll need

 Which third-party devices support AirPlay 2?

-In addition these companies announced support at WWDC 2017 but have yet to announce specific models: Bose, , Dynaudio , and McIntosh.
+In addition, these companies announced support at WWDC 2017 but have yet to announce specific models: Bose, , Dynaudio , and McIntosh.

 Meanwhile, Dannie Lau,general manager told CNET: "We are adding Airplay 2 support to the DTS Play-Fi platform.
 Any manufacturer interested in licensing AirPlay 2 from Apple can enable this feature in their DTS Play-Fi product."

 How will AirPlay 2 compete?